Self-care is a word that we often hear but it can look different for each of us.

 You teach people how to treat you by what you tolerate

-Sometimes you have to establish better boundaries to keep you safe (physically or mentally) from people who constantly push them in unhealthy ways.
+Sometimes you have to establish better boundaries to keep you safe (physically or mentally) from people who constantly push your boundaries in unhealthy ways.

-It’s important to invest in the relationships that value you and your time together.
+Invest in the types of relationships that value you and your time together.

 I also love the friends that will ask me the tough questions.
 They won’t let me make excuses and inspire me to do better when they know I can.